Experimental coronavirus drug will be available in Kansas this week

 TOPEKA, Kan.
-(KSNT) — An experimental drug used to treat severe coronavirus cases will be available in Kansas.
+(KSNW) – An experimental drug used to treat severe coronavirus cases will be available in Kansas.

 Secretary Lee Norman of the Kansas Department of Health and Environment (KDHE) says the drug, Remdesivir, is being released on an emergency use authorization.
 This means that the drug has not gone through the typical long testing process, but the FDA is allowing it to be used in emergency situations.